ENTALCLINICLONDON

 Durability and Longevity Considerations

-Clinical studies demonstrate excellent long-term success rates for zirconia crowns, with survival rates exceeding 95% at 10 years when properly placed and maintained.
-The material's resistance to wear, chipping, and fracture makes it particularly suitable for patients with heavy bite forces or those who clench or grind their teeth.
+Published clinical studies have reported good long-term outcomes for zirconia crowns, with survival rates of around 95% at 10 years in some studies when properly placed and maintained, although individual outcomes vary.
+The material's resistance to wear, chipping, and fracture makes it a useful option for patients with heavy bite forces or those who clench or grind their teeth.

-Zirconia's chemical stability means it won't degrade over time in the oral environment.
-Unlike some dental materials that may discolour or deteriorate with age, zirconia maintains its appearance and structural integrity throughout its service life.
+Zirconia's chemical stability means it is highly resistant to degradation in the oral environment.
+Unlike some dental materials that may discolour or deteriorate with age, zirconia tends to maintain its appearance and structural integrity over its service life.

-However, whilst zirconia itself is extremely durable, the success of any crown depends on proper oral hygiene, regular dental maintenance, and appropriate case selection.
+Whilst zirconia itself is durable, the success of any crown depends on proper oral hygiene, regular dental maintenance, and appropriate case selection.
 Factors such as tooth preparation quality, cement selection, and occlusal design all influence long-term outcomes.

 Treatment Process and Considerations